dimakura/reforma/packages/core/README.md

 const unsubscribe = profileDS.addStatusListener((profileDS, prevStatus) => ...)
 ```

-There are other useful props available for a collection data source:
+There are other useful props available for a record data source:

 ```js
 profileDS.data